John-Varghese-EH/ShadowMask/README.md

 ShadowMask is inspired by leading research and pioneering privacy tools:

 - **AlphaDog (Alpha Channel Attacks):** Based on the AlphaDog method, which exploits the alpha channel to present different content to humans and AI.
+- **Adversarial Pattern Attacks:** Grounded in adversarial machine learning research.
 - **Fawkes by SAND Lab, University of Chicago:** [Fawkes](https://sandlab.cs.uchicago.edu/fawkes/) is a groundbreaking image cloaking tool.
-- **Adversarial Pattern Attacks:** Grounded in adversarial machine learning research.

-Special thanks to the open-source and academic communities for advancing privacy protection in the age of AI.
+Special thanks to the open-source and academic communities for advancing privacy protection.

 ---